5.2.3 Employer withholding - collection from salary or wages

-As far as is practicable, the Registrar is required to collect registered maintenance liabilities by deduction from the salary or wages of a payer (known as employer withholding or EW).
+The Registrar is required to collect amounts due to the Commonwealth in relation to deductible liabilities by making deductions from the salary or wages of a payer of an enforceable maintenance liability (known as employer withholding), as far as practicable.

 The CSRC Act sets out an employer's obligation to withhold money from salary and wages and to send it to the Registrar.

 Employers are required to report to the Registrar on information about the deductions they make from their employees' pay for child support purposes, unless they voluntarily report their employees' child support deduction information to the Commissioner of Taxation under single touch payroll reporting (6.8.1).

 Registrar to collect amounts in relation to deductible liability